Valfride/lpsr-lacd/README.md

     in_channels: 3
     out_channels: 3
 ```
-Then run the following command line:
+Then, run the following command:
 ```
 python3 test.py --config ./config/Sibgrapi_ablation/cgnetV2_deformable.yaml --save True
 ```

 ## Training From Scratch
-For training from scratch make the following variables in [config file](configs/cgnetV2_deformable.yaml) equal to null as in the example bellow:
+To train the model from scratch, set the following variables in the config file to null, as shown below:
 ```yaml
 LOAD_PRE_TRAINED_OCR: null
 resume: null
 ```
-Then run the following in the command line:
+Then, execute the following command:
 ```
 python3 ParallelNetTrain.py --config ./config/Sibgrapi_ablation/cgnetV2_deformable_test.yaml --save True
 ```